 The Anthropology Major

 The Anthropology major consists of 14 courses, each taken for a grade; courses taken PASS/FAIL do not count towards the major.
 These 14 courses are organized into three ‘blocks,’ described below.
 Block I consists of 3 required introductory courses.
 Block II consists of 4 electives (up to 2 may be taken outside the department).
-Block III consists of 7 courses that are organized into one of four tracks within the major.
+Block III consists of 7 courses that are organized into one of three tracks within the major.
 Students who major in anthropology may optionally choose one of the concentrations described below.
 It is not necessary to choose a concentration in order to major in anthropology.

 Declaring the Anthropology major: In order to declare Anthropology as your major, you should first email the Undergraduate Coordinator to make an appointment to meet with the Undergraduate Chair.
+Prior to this appointment, prospective majors should ensure their worksheet on Penn-in-Touch has been made official by their pre-major advisor.

 Honors Option: Anthropology majors have the option of pursuing honors.
 To be eligible a student must (1) maintain a minimum GPA of 3.5 within the major; and (2) complete a senior thesis prior to graduation.
 For more information, check out our senior thesis guide here or contact the undergraduate coordinator.
 For more information, please see the Undergraduate Handbook.